salihgursoy/buying-telegram-premium-members/README.md

   "join_velocity": "unstable",
   "leave_rate": "above_expected"
 }
+Later cycle:

+{
+  "channel_id": 84721,
+  "total_members": 326,
+  "premium_members": 7,
+  "join_velocity": "normalized",
+  "leave_rate": "within_range"
+}
 The total member delta was small.
 The behavioral shift was not.

-##Where external variables are entered for testing
+Where external variables entered testing
 At some point, controlled runs required isolating premium distribution as a variable.

 Not as a strategy — as a measurement input.